SaadMalik72/delta-dem/README.md

 # delta-dem
-This is a demo for Git and Github Class
+This is a demo for Git and Github Class.

+# Teacher
+Sharadha khapra

+# Student
+Delta student